Best Drum Dampeners

 - Resonant drum heads: The opposite side of your drum

 I’ve compared the differences between the batter and resonant drum heads previously.
-Read that if you are confused with the terms.
+Read that if you are confused with the terms or purposes.

 When it comes to dampening, it is known that single ply drum heads are more resonant than double or triple ply drum heads.